NILBOGtheSavior/poker-equity-nn/README.md

 \text{Equity}=\frac{\text{The Number of Ways to Win}}{\text{Total Number of Possible Outcomes}}
 $$

-To calculate this, I will be implementing a **Monte Carlo simulation**.
+To calculate this, I will be implementing a **Monte Carlo simulation**, where several simulations are run and the average win rate is calculated.

 ### PyTorch